naturacode/action-netstorage-upload/README.md

 # Netstorage Upload Action
 This is a GitHub Action for uploading a single file to Akamai Netstorage.
-Other than some unit tests, there has not been much testing of this action.

 ## Input Params
 **Unless marked otherwise you will want to use GitHub Repo secrets to secure the input parameters!**